iamdmitrij/ApiTester.js/README.md

 In order to customize your input please pass environment variable CODE_INPUT.
 Do note that you have set multiple code input by sepataring value with commas.

 ``docker run -e="CODE_INPUT=a,b,c" api-tester``

+To pull image from Docker registry use:

+``docker pull iamdmitrij/api-tester:1.0.0``